Skip to main content

 ·4 mins

 If you pay much attention to the mainstream media, you’ve likely heard the phrase “energy transition” thrown around, which alludes to an ongoing global effort to transition away from fossil fuels and move toward so-called “green” energy sources1.
-As much airtime as this catch-phrase gets, there’s little evidence to support any transition2.
+As much airtime as this catch-phrase gets, the data reveals a more complex reality about our progress2.

 CO2 since Kyoto